britannio/in_app_review/README.md

 # Testing
 ## Android
-You must upload your app to the Play Store to test `requestReview`.
+You must upload your app to the Play Store to test `requestReview()`.
 An easy way to do this is to build an apk/app bundle and upload it via [internal app sharing](https://play.google.com/apps/publish/internalappsharing/).

 More details at https://developer.android.com/guide/playcore/in-app-review/test

 ## IOS
 This plugin can be tested via the IOS simulator or on a physical device.
+Note that `requestReview()` has no effect when testing via TestFlight [as documented](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview#discussion).

 ## MacOS
 This plugin can be tested by running your MacOS application locally.